audietron171/Unofficial-LG-Theming-Template-UX9-/README.md

 </h4>

 <h4>WARNING</h4>
-Do not link resources (e.g "@color/exampleColor").
-It will give an error when building but even if you add to the correct location, there is a potential to softlock your device (especially when doing to SystemUI overlays).
+<ul> Do not link resources (e.g "@color/exampleColor").
+It will give an error when building but even if you add to the correct location, there is a potential to softlock your device (especially when doing to SystemUI overlays). </ul>
 <h4>BACKUP YOUR DEVICE FIRST!!</h4>

 <h4>Setting Up</h4>
 <ul>